FolaisSK/CC201/labs/5_FinalProject_Coursera/instructions.md

 8. From the Topology view, click the `guestbook` Deployment.
 This should take you to the **Resources** tab for this Deployment, where you can see the Pod that is running the application as well as the Service and Route that expose it.

 <img src="images/deploy_app_osr_8.png"/> <br>

+>> **Note: Kindly do not delete the `opensh.console` deployment in the Topogrpahy view as this is essential for the OpenShift console to function properly.**

 9. Click the Route location (the link) to view the guestbook in action. **Kindly take the screenshot of the guestbook for the final assignment.**